zotoio/x-fidelity/README.md

 export OPENAI_MODEL=gpt-4  # Optional, default is gpt-4o
 ```

-> [!IMPORTANT]
-> Carefully consider the costs and data privacy implications before enabling OpenAI integration, especially for large codebases or sensitive projects.

 By leveraging OpenAI's advanced language models, x-fidelity provides a unique blend of rule-based checks and AI-powered insights, offering a comprehensive analysis of your codebase that goes beyond traditional static analysis tools.

 ### Creating Custom OpenAI Rules